Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 Final Words

-Surfing in Playa Hermosa is the quintessential Costa Rican surf experience, a place to surf every day, get barreled, and relax on the beach between sessions.
+Surfing in Playa Hermosa is the quintessential Costa Rican surf experience, a place to surf every day, get barreled and relax on the beach between sessions.
 Playa Hermosa is one of the best surf destinations in Costa Rica, and if you’re in the country, a must-visit.
 Check out the full guide for more information on surfing in Costa Rica.

-Leave a comment
+Leave a Reply

 Your email address will not be published.
+Required fields are marked *